tvjsx/trading-vue-js/docs/api/DATASETS.md

 })
 ```

-Then each time you upload new dataset, all sets will be purged by `last_upd` time.
+Then, each time you upload new dataset, all sets will be purged by the `last_upd` time.
 To force this operation send an empty `upload-data` event:

 ```js
 dc.ww.just('upload-data', {})